TCANLab/NHPfwtools/README.md

 report_masked_tF_data.sh and report_masked_tFA_data.sh: These tools use segmented and parcellated region of interest masks generated with tools such as AutoSeg and NeoSeg (https://github.com/NIRALUser).
 Extracellular free water and tFA data are computed for each mask and exported to a text file.

 MEASUREMENT DATA: Please check back regularly.
-Measurement data for a manuscript in press utilizing these scripts will be uploaded and the published manuscript link will be added here.
+Measurement data for a manuscript under revision utilizing these scripts will be uploaded and the published manuscript link will be added here.